Aseel-Sh/SimCity/README.md

 Updated compile line:

-If using Mingw64 and VsCode: mingw32-make run
+If using Mingw64 and VsCode:
-If using anything else: make run
+1- To build: mingw32-make
+2- To Run: mingw32-make run

 - Aseel